 Subscription entitlement replaces each certificate of inheritance

 If inheritance occurs, it does not depend on the legal or testamentary succession.
 The person who is designated in the life insurance contract as a beneficiary may directly request the payment of the sum insured.
-She does not need a will and hereditary certificate.
+She does not need a will and a hereditary certificate.
 Alone with the presentation of the death certificate, the sum insured usually comes immediately and without delay to disbursement.
 No heir can block the payout.

 The sum insured does not fall into the estate.
-Rather, it is a contract in favor of third parties, the result of the estate will be paid over.
+Rather, it is a contract in favour of third parties, the result of the estate will be paid over.
 The beneficiary person did not need to be an heir.
 It is completely sufficient if it is shown in the life insurance contract as a beneficiary.